wkleus/homesphere/README.md

 🔗 [Live Demo](https://homesphere-web.vercel.app)

 HomeSphere is a full-stack real estate platform for property seekers and administrators.
 Browse listings across Europe, filter by category and deal type, save favorites, and contact agents via email.
 Admins can manage the entire property catalog through a protected dashboard.
+An advanced search enables combined filtering across key property attributes for fast, precise results.

 **Tech Stack:** React frontend with a Node.js/Express REST API, PostgreSQL on Supabase, Resend for emails, and react‑i18next for multilingual support (EN/DE).